MakingSense/mean-seed/README.md

 Read more about installing [Node](https://nodejs.org/download/), [Bower](http://bower.io/) and [Grunt client](http://gruntjs.com/getting-started).

+Environment variables:
+Remember to set up Auth0 credentials using the ".env" file.
+Please go ahead an rename the existent ".env.example" and fill it with the proper information.

 ### Installing MongoDB

 Go to [MongoDB official downloads](http://www.mongodb.org/downloads) and follow the [instructions](http://docs.mongodb.org/manual/installation/)